theothermattm/theothermattm.github.io/_posts/2021-08-18-scaling-technical-teams.md

 > "How can I move faster?"

 I'm sure we've all heard this many times from bosses and clients.
 Regardless of team size, industry or maturity, I consistently see teams struggle to scale.
 Even the ones that do it well have some serious learning to do.
-In some extreme scenarios I've heard "I am spending more on software, yet, somehow, I're actually seeing less software get released.
+In some extreme scenarios I've heard "I am spending more on software, yet, somehow, I'm seeing less software get released.
 How the hell is this happening?"

 Those of us who've been in software for a while are probably very familiar with [Brooks' Law and The Mythical Man Month](https://en.wikipedia.org/wiki/The_Mythical_Man-Month) which states: